arnavgautam/TreeHacks2015/HOLs/HOL-IntroToWindowsAzureAD/HOL.md

 1. Switch back to Visual Studio and press **Shift + F5** to stop the solution.

 <a name="Exercise2"></a>
-### Exercise 2: Using the Graph API to Query Windows Azure Active Directory ###
+### Exercise 2: Using the Graph API to Query Microsoft Azure Active Directory ###

-This builds on the previous exercise and will show how to add capability to read directory data using the **Windows Azure AD Graph API**.
-The Graph API is a new RESTful API that allows applications to access customers' data in Windows Azure directory.
+This builds on the previous exercise and will show how to add capability to read directory data using the **Microsoft Azure AD Graph API**.
+The Graph API is a new RESTful API that allows applications to access customers' data in Microsoft Azure directory.

 <a name="Ex2Task1" />
 #### Task 1 - Configuring Application Authorization and Authentication for the Graph API ####

 In this task you will update the application configuration in the Management Portal to enable the MVC application to authenticate and be authorized to call the Graph API.
 With authorization, you configure your app permissions to allow read/write access to the directory.
 With authentication, you get an Application Key, which is your application's password and will be used to authenticate your application to the Graph API.

-1. Log on to the [Windows Azure Management Portal](https://manage.windowsazure.com) and select **Active Directory** in the left pane.
+1. Log on to the [Microsoft Azure Management Portal](https://manage.windowsazure.com) and select **Active Directory** in the left pane.

 1. In the list of directories, click on the directory you created in the previous exercise.